turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 \\ \\

-Still, for microcontroller platforms commonly used in CubeSats, C and C++ often are the only supported languages.
-To reasonably use a language on a platform, not only a compiler or interpreter targeting it is needed, but also a \\gls{hal}, so the microcontrollers peripheral devices can be used.
+In addition to the conservative approach common in space systems, language availability in the field is lacking.
+For microcontroller platforms and embedded systems commonly used in CubeSats, C and C++ often are the only supported languages.
+To reasonably use a language on a platform, not only a compiler or interpreter targeting it is needed, but also a \\gls{HAL}, so the microcontrollers peripheral devices can be used.
 Table \\ref{tab:uclang} shows a non-exhaustive list of languages that can be used on microcontrollers.

 Table: Programming Language Availability on Microcontrollers \\label{tab:uclang}

 ------------------------------------------------------------------------
-language          project            availability     \\gls{hal}                   character
+language          project            availability     \\gls{HAL}                   character
 ----------------- ------------------ ---------------- --------------------------- ------------------------------
 C                 GCC                common           vendor supplied             industry standard